-Professor Doreen Thomas is the Head of the Department of Mechanical Engineering and Associate Dean Research and Research Training for the Melbourne School of Engineering at the University of Melbourne.
+Professor Doreen Thomas is the Head of the School of Electrical, Mechanical and Infrastructure Engineering at the University of Melbourne.

 She completed a BSc at the University of Cape Town, her Honours year in Mathematics at the University of Witwatersrand and then a MSc and DPhil Degree in Mathematics at St Anne's College, University of Oxford.

 Professor Thomas has applied her fundamental mathematical research in network optimisation to applications in a number of areas including underground mine access.
 The software encapsulating her work has been licensed to mining companies such as BHP Billiton, Newmont and Rio Tonto to reduce underground mine development and haulage costs.
 She is the director of a start-up company MineOptima, through which the software has been commercialised.
 It has been included in the international mining software company Maptek's Vulcan software as well as Deswik's.

 She has over 150 publications in international peer reviewed journals and conference proceedings.